Loading...

 The transaction can be manually managed by performing the following operations:

-Setting the transaction isolation by calling sql::Connection::setTransactionIsolation()
+Setting the transaction isolation by calling sql::Connection::setTransactionIsolation() or using .

-Creating a savepoint by calling sql::Connection::setSavepoint()
+Create a savepoint by calling sql::Connection::setSavepoint() or using .

-Committing the transaction by calling sql::Connection::commit()
+Commit the transaction by calling sql::Connection::commit() or using .

-Rolling back the transaction by calling sql::Connection::rollback()
+Roll back the transaction by calling sql::Connection::rollback() or using .

-The following code demonstrates how to execute UPDATE on the example table within a transaction with auto-commit disabled.
+The following code demonstrates how to execute on the example table within a transaction with auto-commit disabled.

 #include <iostream>